 The Dementia Research Leaders awards recognise the contribution that early and mid-career researchers make to dementia research and people affected by dementia.

-The awards will be presented at the Alzheimer's Society Annual Conference, taking place in May 2019
+The awards were presented at the Alzheimer's Society Annual Conference in May 2019

-Winners of the prize will receive £1,000 to put towards their career development over the next year.
-There will also be runners-up prizes.
+Winners of the prize receive £1,000 to put towards their career development over the next year.

 What do the awards recognise?